-During our audit we found that CAO personnel improperly determined recipient eligibility in 14 of the 143, or 10% of the cases we tested.
+During our audit we found that CAO personnel improperly determined recipient eligibility in 37 of the 146, or 25% of the cases we tested.
 Recipients in these cases were either over the income limit or did not meet other conditions of eligibility such as age limitation, citizenship, disability or family relationship requirements.
-In 10 of these cases, recipients were not eligible for Medicaid benefits.
-In these 10 cases, benefits were paid for recipients while they were ineligible.
-As a result, improper payments of \$28,534 were issued to both managed care organizations and individual providers on behalf of recipients, as shown in Table 1 on page 11 of this report.
-Specifically, \$28,278 was issued to managed care organizations in the form of capitation payments and \$256 was issued to providers in the form of medical claims paid.
+In 30 of these cases, recipients were not eligible for Medicaid benefits.
+In 28 of these 30 cases, benefits were paid for recipients while they were ineligible.
+As a result, improper payments of \$50,443 were issued to managed care organizations on behalf of recipients in the form of capitation payments, as shown in Table 1 beginning on page 11 of this report.
 Payments made on behalf of ineligible recipients cannot be recouped by the Commonwealth from MCOs or from individual providers.
 In addition, we found no evidence that recoveries for Medicaid are pursued by DPW or referred for collection to the Office of Inspector General.
 Consequently, it is important for DPW to monitor recipients' eligibility, immediately identify ineligible recipients, and stop payment of benefits on their behalf.

-In 4 of the 14 cases, the recipients were not in the proper Medicaid category of aid.
-Failure to place recipients in the proper category of aid could result in recipients receiving services for which they are not entitled, or being denied services for which they are entitled.
-Because we do not have access to all wage and unearned income information as noted in our scope limitation on page 8 of this report, we were not able to ascertain whether CAO personnel utilized all available wage and unearned income information to determine Medicaid eligibility.
+In 7 of the 37 cases, the recipients were not in the proper Medicaid category of aid.
+Failure to place recipients in the proper category of aid could result in recipients receiving services for which they are not entitled, or being denied services for which they Because we do not have access to all wage and unearned income information as noted in our scope limitation on page 8 of this report, we were not able to ascertain whether CAO personnel utilized all available wage and unearned income information to determine Medicaid eligibility.
 As a result, additional improper payments could have been made and not discovered during our audit.